SuperGoodMike/CertSage/README.md

 # CertSage
-Easy webpage interface, optimized for cPanel, no commands to type, root not required All credit goes to Griffin Software
+Easy webpage interface, optimized for cPanel, no commands to type, root not required Credit goes to Griffin Software

 Introduction
+Certsage is awesome but it allways had issues with Subject Alternative Names (SANs).
+I have added this feature, enjoy.
 CertSage was designed for people of all ages and experience levels who want an incredibly quick and easy way to acquire Let's Encrypt TLS/SSL certificates.
 CertSage is especially helpful if you are using a shared hosting plan that does not allow root access, such as GoDaddy or tsoHost shared hosting.
 It's free, of course!

 Requirements